tfujisawa/barcoding_cnn/README.md

 ### Data files:
 The "data" folder contains a data set for testing.
 They are sequence alignments in Fasta format and class labels in comma-delimited texts.

-drosophila_NA.15sp.in.fa : Fasta alignment file of in-distribution samples drosophila_NA.49sp.out.fa : Fasta alignment file of out-of-distribution samples
+- drosophila_NA.15sp.in.fa : Fasta alignment file of in-distribution samples
+- drosophila_NA.49sp.out.fa : Fasta alignment file of out-of-distribution samples

-sp.table.drosophila_NA.in.15sp.txt : a comma separated text file for ID sample labels sp.table.drosophila_NA.out.49sp.txt : a comma separated text file for OOD sample labels
+- sp.table.drosophila_NA.in.15sp.txt : a comma separated text file for ID sample labels
+- sp.table.drosophila_NA.out.49sp.txt : a comma separated text file for OOD sample labels

-Full datasets are available for download at Dryad data repositry.
+Full datasets are available for download at Dryad data repositry. (link)